• Skip to main content

 Prep the boneless leg of lamb.
 Make sure it is properly thawed and if you can, let it come to room temperature first.
 Remove the netting (if any) and using a sharp knife make deep slits on top and all around the meat.
 Do not simply score the fat on top, cut deeper into it to create crevices.

 Slather & brown.
-Slather the meat with the shawarma paste and be sure to work it into the slits you made so the flavors can penetrate deeper into the meat.
-Place the lamb in a braiser or roasting pan and let it brown in a 400-425 F oven for about 15 minutes.
+Slather the meat with the shawarma mixture and be sure to work it into the slits you made so the flavors can penetrate deeper into the meat.
+Place lamb in a braiser or roasting pan and let it brown in a 400-425 F oven for about 15 minutes.
 Remove and lower the temperature to 275-300 F.

 Braise.
-Deglaze with wine, then add the chicken stock and either place the lid of the braiser or if using a pan, tightly cover with two layers of foil.
+Deglaze with wine, then add the chicken stock and either place the lid of the braiser or if using a pan, tightly cover with two layers of aluminum foil.
 Braise for about 2 hours and take it out to check on it.
 Test the tenderness level to get a feel of how much longer it might need to become very tender, add a bit of water if needed and baste the with the braising juices if the top looks a bit dry.
 Cover and braise for another hour or so, as needed, until the meat is fork tender.

 TIP: Browning (searing) is the first step towards a delicious lamb braise.
 The exterior of the meat, in contact with moderately high temperature caramelizes and creates an array of flavors (through the Maillard reaction), which account for much of the character of the dish.
 It is a lot easier to brown a five or six pound boneless leg of lamb in a hot oven (or under the broiler) than to try to maneuver it around a skillet.